reduxjs/redux/docs/advanced/UsageWithTypescript.md

 }
 ```

-Putting it all together in combine reducers, note that we do not have to explicitly declare a new interface for AppState.
+We now need to generate the root reducer function, which is normally done using `combineReducers`.
+Note that we do not have to explicitly declare a new interface for AppState.
 We can use `ReturnType` to infer state shape from the `rootReducer`.

 ```ts
 // src/store/index.ts